 Infections Acquired From Germy Yoga Mats

-Why Bacteria Proflierates on Yoga Mats
+Why Bacteria Can Multiply on Yoga Mats

 Most yoga mats are porous surfaces which allow bacteria to dwell and flourish.
 The pockets, holes, and crevices yoga and exercise mats are made of are favorite hiding places for pathogens.
-If the mat is not properly disinfected, these germs can crawl on the skin of a member and get them seriously sick.
-In addition to this, the warm and moist environment of yoga studios, fitness centers, and gyms create the perfect opportunity for microorganisms to multiply.
-Both personal and communal mats require routine cleaning, sanitizing and disinfecting to prevent sickness and infection.
-In a 2006 interview with The New York Times, one dermatologist estimated he’d seen a 50% increase in cases of plantar warts and athlete’s foot in just two years, which he largely attributed to dingy exercise and yoga mats.
-All of the reasons listed above is why it’s essential to clean your yoga mat.
+If the mat is not properly disinfected, these germs can be spread to the skin of a member, infecting them.
+Plus, the warm and moist environment of yoga studios, fitness centers, and gyms create the perfect opportunity for microorganisms to multiply.

 Why Clean Yoga Mats